 Ofcom's guidance on Rule 1.16 makes clear that:

 also argued that any potential offence was mitigated by the humorous nature of the programme in general, and blunted, rather than intensified by its repetition.
-However, Rule 1.16 requires that the frequent use of offensive
+However, Rule 1.16 requires that the frequent use of offensive language must be

-language must be avoided before the watershed.
+avoided before the watershed.
 Ofcom's research on offensive language2 indicates that some audiences feel that the frequent use of a word can increase its offensiveness.
-In Ofcom's view, therefore, the repeated use of the word bitch
+In Ofcom's view, therefore, the repeated use of the word bitch in this song

 At 17:27, immediately prior to Lily Allen going on stage, the on-air presenter, Scott Mills, broadcast the following warning: